Use OpenClaw in DSW

 Why choose PAI-DSW

-Deploying OpenClaw on DSW integrates AI computing power with OpenClaw's agent capabilities and provides the following advantages:
+Deploying OpenClaw on DSW deeply integrates AI computing power with the agent's capabilities, offering the following advantages:

 • Seamless integration with the Alibaba Cloud ecosystem

-OpenClaw, your computing resources, training tasks, and file storage run in the same environment.
-This allows OpenClaw to directly read and write files, monitor GPU status, and execute scripts, which enables "intelligent cloud development" capabilities.
+OpenClaw runs in the same environment as your computing resources, training tasks, and file storage.
+This enables it to directly read and write files, monitor GPU status, and execute scripts, for an intelligent cloud development experience.

 OpenClaw access methods

-After you deploy OpenClaw, you can interact with it using the following methods:
+After deploying OpenClaw, you can interact with it in the following ways:

-1. Open the Web UI directly through the DSW Gateway (recommended): No extra configuration is needed.
-After the script runs, it automatically provides a clickable access link.
-You can log on with your Alibaba Cloud account to open the Web UI directly in your browser.
+1. Access the Web UI through DSW Gateway (Recommended): No extra configuration is needed.
+After the script finishes, it automatically provides a clickable access link.
+Log in with your Alibaba Cloud account to open the Web UI directly in your browser.

-2. Access through DingTalk (optional): You can create a robot in enterprise DingTalk to use OpenClaw anytime and anywhere through DingTalk chat.
+2. Access through DingTalk (Optional): Create a bot in DingTalk to use OpenClaw through chat.

-3. Access the Web UI through a local SSH tunnel (optional): After you establish an SSH tunnel, you can access the OpenClaw Web UI in your local browser.
+3. Access the Web UI through a local SSH tunnel (Optional): Establish an SSH tunnel to access the OpenClaw Web UI from your local browser.

 Access method